mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 The Gamma function diverges as $x \rightarrow 0$, therefore $1/\Gamma(x)
 \rightarrow 0$ as $x \rightarrow 0$.
 This means that the first term of the sum is zero, so we can begin the sum at $m' = 0$, recovering a confluent hypergeometric function.
-With this we find that
+With this, we find that
 $$
 z \frac{d}{d z} {}_1F_1 =
 \frac{a z}{b} \sum_{m=0}^{\infty} \frac{(a+1)^{m}}{(b+1)^{m}}